 Take real-time marketing.
 It’s critical to reaching hyper-connected, easily distracted digital customers, and it requires a unified organization that’s ready to act.
 In the mobile-first world, real-time micro-moments are key to building customer engagement and to marketing’s evolution to a revenue center.
 As defined by Google, micro-momentstarget customers or prospects with content that’s relevant.
 Banks might use micro-moments to extend mortgage-related offers to prospects whose digital trail reveals they’ve been on real estate websites or viewing and making home improvement posts.
 They might target attractive credit-card offers at critical moments in the customer’s life journey such as the purchase of a home or the birth of a child.

 Creating micro-moments, however, requires banks to empathize with customers and develop frictionless solutions that make their lives easier.
 It’s a dramatic shift for an industry accustomed to viewing customers as accounts and transactions.
 Putting the “custom” back in customer requires a healthy amount of data to micro-segment appropriately, and if there’s anything banks have a lot of, it’s data.
 Pairing all that data with advanced analytics allows banks to source and maintain customer insights from both within and outside.
-By building rich customer personas, they can personalize offers down to the individual level, leading to higher product acceptance, lower attrition and improved customer acquisition.
+By building rich customer personas, they can personalize offers down to the individual level, leading to higher product acceptance, lower attrition, greater customer acquisition and much-improved customer satisfaction.

 With limited marketing budgets, it’s always a challenge for bank chief marketing officers to decide where to invest.
 Today the focus is on the customer journey and tangibly impacting customer experience and decision making at multiple points, thereby creating opportunities to generate direct revenue outcomes.